-The crafting of gold and silver jewellery is another skill at which the Lao people excel.
-Many of the best examples of silver jewellery to be found in the country are the work of several of the hill tribes, who use silver and gold for portable wealth and inheritance purposes.
-The majority of jewellery shops trade primarily in silver and gold, which can be bought at a cheaper price than in neighbouring Thailand.
-Laos gold is 99.99% pure and is sold at a set price per gram.
+The majority of jewellery shops trade primarily in silver and gold, which offer relatively low prices compared to Thailand.
+Laotian gold is 99.99% pure and is sold at a set price per gram.
 You can get various gemstones, gold and silver ornaments and jewels, making it a good place to design and customize jewellery.